 Cyberwarfare during the Russian invasion of Ukraine has not played out as some expected—but it has an impact with some important long-term implications.

-Susan Landau is Bridge Professor in the Fletcher School of Law and Diplomacy and the School of Engineering, Department of Computer Science, Tufts University and Visiting Professor of Computer Science, University College London.
-Her new book, "Listening In: Cybersecurity in an Insecure Age," will be published by Yale University Press in fall 2017.
+Susan Landau is Bridge Professor in The Fletcher School and Tufts School of Engineering, Department of Computer Science, Tufts University and Visiting Professor, University College London, Department of Computer Science.
+She directs Tufts MS program in Cybersecurity and Public Policy.
+Her most recent book, "People Count: Contact-Tracing Apps and Public Health," was published by MIT Press in 2021.
 Landau has testified before Congress and briefed U.S. and European policymakers on encryption, surveillance, and cybersecurity issues.
-Landau has been a Senior Staff Privacy Analyst at Google, a Distinguished Engineer at Sun Microsystems, and a faculty member at Worcester Polytechnic Institute, the University of Massachusetts and Wesleyan University.
-She is a member of the Cybersecurity Hall of Fame, a fellow of the American Association for the Advancement of Science and of the Association for Computing Machinery.
+Landau is a member of the Cybersecurity Hall of Fame, a fellow of the American Association for the Advancement of Science and of the Association for Computing Machinery.

 Subscribe to this Lawfare contributor via RSS.

 An EU proposal on combating child sexual abuse material online relies on technology not yet invented and, even worse, would create significant national security risks.